 Gordon & Rees attorneys and distinguished guest speakers will present a half-day of stimulating and timely legal education on Thursday, October 3.
 This symposium will address recent Employment Hot Button issues; an update on the #MeToo movement; the rapidly-changing legal landscape with respect to privacy and cyber security laws; and an ethics panel covering the overlay between traditional ethical perils and technology.
 Attendees will be able to earn up to 4.0 CLE & CE credits, including 1.0 Ethics credit, and HRCI credit.

-CLE credit will be provided in IL, NY, NJ, CT, FL and CA. CE credit will be provided in TX, FL, and NY.
-IL CE credit is pending.
+CLE credit will be provided in IL, NY, NJ, CT, FL and CA. CE credit will be provided in IL, TX, FL, and NY.

 Registration & Breakfast